s14321k/Interview-Qusions-markdowns/Microservice.md

 1. How will you handle if one microservice is malfunctioning
 - By creating multiple instances by running the same application on different ports.
 So that if one gets malfunction, then other will handle.
 2. Filter & aggregation in stream API
-3. Why we use microservices
+3. Why we use microservices.
-4. explain gate way (API Gateway) function in micro service.
 - API gateway handles the load.
 By default it has load balancer.
 In spite of configuring load balancer in the client service, api gate way will handle the load balancing for all the services.
-5. Explain Circuit Breaker in microservice.
+1. Explain Circuit Breaker in microservice.
 - Has three states,
    - open - all calls allowed
    - closed - all calls closed